block-emperors/whitepaper/index.md

-## Block Emperors
+# Block Emperors

 Official Block Emperors Whitepaper, last updated June 2022

 ![Battle Hussars](https://i.stack.imgur.com/CIbEB.jpg)

-Block Emperors is a decentralized, community driven, play to earn game universe filled with several armies and `Heroes` where you can train and fight wars against other players.
-The community can create its own worlds and receive rewards.
+Block Emperors is a decentralized, community driven, play to earn game universe filled with several `Heroes` and armies where you can train and fight wars against other players.
+This game universe will run using Minecraft, so the community can create its own worlds and receive rewards for this.
+Players can collect Heroes and play with their respective skins.

-### Gameplay
+## Gameplay

-This is the gameplay section
+Block Emperors is an RTS (Real-time strategy) game running on Minecraft where the players can play with their own Heroes (NFTs), build structures and lead your armies to war.

-### The Crypto Emperors Dinar - CED
+### Block Emperors Dinar - BED

-Explanation of the Crypto Emperors Token
+Explanation of the Block Emperors Token

 ### Decentralized Organization